-Percutaneous transluminal angioplasty or vascular surgery are indicated for patients with bilateral embolism or infarction of a solitary kidney, if diagnosis is made in time.
-The time window for successful interventions is unclear, interventions have to be done as an emergency.
+Percutaneous transluminal angioplasty or vascular surgery are indicated for patients with bilateral embolism or infarction of a solitary kidney if the diagnosis is made in time.
+The time window for successful interventions is unclear, the procedures have to be done as an emergency.
 Please see anatomic or extra-anatomic bypass surgery ( treatment of renal artery stenosis).

 |Urologic Surgery||Index||Renal AV fistula|

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z